-Yaffa participated in the Stanford Compassion Cultivation Training (CCT) a year-long teachers traning offered through Stanford's Center for Compassion, Altruism, Research and Education.
+Yaffa participated in the Stanford Compassion Cultivation Training (CCT) a year-long teachers training offered through Stanford's Center for Compassion, Altruism, Research, and Education.
 She also completed the advanced training program for Mindful Self-Compassion (MSC) with Drs.
 Kristin Neff and Chris Germer.

 The personal information you submit to the Center for Child & Family Well-Being will not be shared, sold, or disclosed to third parties in any form, for any purpose, at any time without your authorization.